dendronhq/dendron-site/vault/dendron.guides.tips.md

 The latest VS Code lets you control pin behavior for tabs.
 It's not currently documented as of 2020.09.28 but as of the latest Insiders build, it has a few different options to control the pinned behavior.

 - options:
-  - normal (default), normal tab size with a pin icon
+  - `normal`: (default) normal tab size with a pin icon
-  - shrink: reduced tab size with some text visible
+  - `shrink`: reduced tab size with some text visible
-  - compact: only icon visible
+  - `compact`: only icon visible

 ```json
 "workbench.editor.pinnedTabSizing": "shrink"